maxfriedmann/cypress-cucumber-preprocessor/docs/cucumber-basics.md

 ## Skipped steps

-You can return `"skipped"` from a step defintion or a chain to mark a step as pending.
+You can return `"skipped"` from a step definition or a chain to mark a step as pending.
 This will halt the execution and Cypress will report the test as "skipped".
 This however is generally used for conditionally short circuiting a test.

 ```ts
 import { When } from "@badeball/cypress-cucumber-preprocessor";